COSC3020/wildcard-project-ziyuWang6666/README.md

 1. The mkSet function for loop edge.length to initilize parent and rank, the time complexity is $O(E)$, E is number of edges.

-2. The findParent method apply to find root of the sets and run it recursively.
-The worst-time complexity is $O(\log{}V)$, V is number of vertices.
+2. The findParent method apply to find root of the node and run it recursively.
+The time complexity of traversing from a node to its root in such a tree is O(log V), where V is the number of elements in the disjoint set.
+Therefore, the worst-time complexity is O(logV).

-3. unionSet operation compare vertices result in time analysis $O(\log{}V)$, V is the number of vertices.
+3. unionSet operation compare ranks, if the ranks are different, the operation involves a constant number of assignments, making O(1).
+When the ranks are same, increment the node's rank and it will not be incremented again until its rank is part of a union operation where it merges with another node of the same rank which result in time analysis O(1).

 4. The kruskalAlgo method to sort edges first take $O(E*\log{}E)$, then mkSet, and for loop to find and unionSet when two vertices are not equal.
 So, the total complexity is $O(E*\log{}E + E*\log{}V)$.
 But, value E could be at most $O(V^2)$, so overall complexity could be $O(E*\log{}V)$.